 Meet the Expert

-“You must give guidance and set limits in a loving way,” says expert Diana Kirschner.
-She adds that even when set carefully, limits can be stormy—but you must be firm without getting angry.
-If he wants you to attend the fifth family dinner with the in-laws in the last three weeks, Kirschner says, say something like, “You can go, but I will not.
+“You must give guidance and set limits in a loving way,” said expert Dr. Diana Kirschner.
+She added that even when set carefully, limits can be stormy—but you must be firm without getting angry.
+If he wants you to attend the fifth family dinner with the in-laws in the last three weeks, Kirschner said, say something like, “You can go, but I will not.
 I have already attended many family functions recently, and now I need my space.”
 Even when it's hard, stick to your boundaries.
 If your mother-in-law makes you feel guilty, or your husband argues, your needs still come first.
 Eventually, you'll develop a routine that everyone understands (and it takes time).